COVID-19 pandemic in Scotland: Testing capacity

-Professor Hugh Pennington, a leading bacteriologist, said laboratory testing could have been easily scaled up ten-fold and criticised former chief medical officer Catherine Calderwood for dismissing testing as a 'distraction' that would not help to contain the virus.
-Pennington believed a failure to increase testing to adequate levels will prove to be an enormous embarrassment to the UK and Scottish governments.
+Professor Hugh Pennington, a leading bacteriologist, said that laboratory testing could have been easily scaled up ten-fold, and criticised former chief medical officer Catherine Calderwood for dismissing testing as a 'distraction'.
+Pennington believed that a failure to increase testing to adequate levels would prove to be an enormous embarrassment to the UK and Scottish governments.
 He said: "You test, so you can trace then take appropriate action, it's basic shoe leather epidemiology," adding he would not be surprised if the lack of testing had cost lives, particularly in care homes.
 "We know [care homes] are hotbeds of infection, vulnerable in annual flu outbreaks and that you have to look after them by stopping the virus getting in.
 Much of that comes back to testing, tracing and isolating."

 Former Scottish health secretary Alex Neil agreed, "the countries that have done this since day one are those with the lowest death and infection rates and mass testing allows you to identify a second wave of infection if it appears."

-Professor of Immunology Denis Kinane said Scotland would need to conduct at least 15,000 tests a day to get on top of the disease.
+Professor of Immunology, Denis Kinane, said Scotland would need to conduct at least 15,000 tests a day to get on top of the disease.

-Research carried out by scientific online publication Our World In Data on COVID-19 test rates across EU member states ranked Scotland at 19 out of 25 countries that publish such data.
+Research carried out by a scientific online publication, Our World In Data, on COVID-19 test rates across EU member states ranked Scotland at 19 out of 25 countries that publish such data.

 As of 11 May 2020, a total of 74,063 people in Scotland had been tested for COVID-19 in NHS labs.
-Of these, 13,627 tests were confirmed positive, 60,436 tests were confirmed negative and 1,862 patients who tested positive have died.
+Of these, 13,627 tests were confirmed positive, 60,436 tests were confirmed negative and 1,862 patients who tested positive died.
 A total of 101,122 COVID-19 tests had been carried out by NHS Scotland labs in hospitals, care homes or the community.
-In addition there were a total of 27,647 drive through and mobile tests carried out by Regional Testing Centres in Scotland.
+In addition, there were a total of 27,647 drive through and mobile tests carried out by Regional Testing Centres in Scotland.

-In November two further 'mega labs' were announced as due to open early in 2021, one of which was to be at 'an unconfirmed site in Scotland'.
-The Scottish 'mega lab' has been subject to delays and in January its construction was halted.
+In November 2020, two further 'mega labs' were announced as due to open early in 2021, one of which was to be at 'an unconfirmed site in Scotland'.
+The Scottish 'mega lab' was subject to delays and in January 2021, its construction was halted.
 The UK government was reported to be assessing "the long-term demand" for the laboratory.
-Meanwhile, new regional COVID-19 laboratories were opened in Glasgow and Aberdeen during December 2020, but another planned for Edinburgh has not yet opened.
+Meanwhile, new regional COVID-19 laboratories were opened in Glasgow and Aberdeen during December 2020, but another planned for Edinburgh had not yet opened.